Marijuana Regulations in Massachusetts

 - Of a change in the designated caregiver

-- If the registry identification card is damaged, lost or stolen;
+- If the registry identification card is damaged, lost or stolen

-- Of a change to the information that he or she was previously required to submit to the department;
+- Of a change to the information that he or she was previously required to submit to the department

 Safely and Legally Storing Medical Cannabis

-Patients are responsible for keeping their medical cannabis fully safe and secure.
+Individuals are responsible for keeping their medical cannabis fully safe and secure.
 Medical cannabis can be an attractant to the curious and inquisitive, including children and young adults.
 Each patient is responsible for making sure that no one else has access to or uses his or her prescribed medical cannabis.

-In the event, you suspect or learn that your medical cannabis has been stolen or misappropriated or is the subject of any illicit activity, contact your local law enforcement immediately.
+In the event, you suspect or learn that your cannabis has been stolen or misappropriated or is the subject of any illicit activity, contact your local law enforcement immediately.

-To keep your medical cannabis secure:
+To keep your medical cannabis secure